Saianeesh2003/pdf-chat-assistant/README.md

 2. **Index the document**: Click "🔄 Index PDF" to process and store the document
 3. **Start chatting**: Ask questions about your PDF in the chat input
 4. **View sources**: Expand the "📄 View Sources" section to see relevant excerpts
+5. **Adjust settings**: Open the Settings expander to customize temperature, context chunks, and max tokens

 ### Command Line Interface